 SPOILERS FOR I SAW THE DEVIL AHEAD

 The killer in question is Kyung-chul, played spectacularly by a terrifyingly merciless Choi Min-sik (whom you may be aware of for his main role in 2003’s Oldboy, among other things).
-Though Kyung-chul is the co-main character of this story, you will feel no sympathy for him; something that isn’t much seen with a film’s main character.
+Though Kyung-chul is the co-main character of this story, you will feel no sympathy for him.
 Usually you would expect some sort of arc for a character — perhaps a revelatory moment that makes him more human than monster, thus making us feel sympathetic for him — but not with Kyung-chul.

 When he’s at his most fearful, and even begging for his own life to be spared, I still couldn’t feel remorse for a character that enacted such brutal, senseless murders beforehand.
-You begin to feel excited that he might die, and it’s amazing that the makers of the film were able to impart this merciless feeling on the viewer, because it’s almost like we are enacting our own revenge for the brutality we were exposed to because of him.
+You begin to feel excited that he might die, and it’s amazing that the filmmakers were able to impart this merciless feeling on the viewer, because it’s almost like we are enacting our own revenge for the brutality we were exposed to because of him.

-I Saw The Devil is a beautiful movie that is trapped in an ugly story.
-The direction, cinematography, score; it’s all fantastic.
-Jee-woon Kim has crafted a marvelously looking movie that he shoots with such elegance and craft.
+I Saw The Devil is a beautiful film that is trapped in an ugly story.
+The direction, cinematography, score — it’s all fantastic.
+Along with cinematographer Lee Mo-gae, Kim has crafted a marvelously visual film that he shoots with much elegance and craft.